nofrills-io/empress/README.md

         model: Model<Patch>,
         requests: Requests<Event, Request>
     ): Collection<Patch> {
-        // return only patches that have changed (if nothing has changed, return an empty list) val counter: Patch.Counter = model.get()
+        // Here, we return only patches that have changed.
+        // If nothing has changed, we could return an empty list. val counter: Patch.Counter = model.get()
         return when (event) {
             Event.Decrement -> listOf(counter.copy(count = counter.count - 1))